StefanoGermani/FactoryNet/README.md

-Plant
+PlantFarm
 =====

-Plant is a test factory for .NET 3.5.
+PlantFarm is a test factory for .NET 3.5.
 It is very much like FactoryGirl (http://github.com/thoughtbot/factory_girl/) for Ruby.
 The goal of this project is to allow you to reduce noise and duplication across your tests when creating models.

 Download
 --------